 Behold the Mac mini (opens in new tab).
 Apple's cheapest computer is even cheaper when bought from a third-party.
-It is tiny even compared to the competition but still manages to pack an Intel Core i5 with faster graphics and Thunderbolt 2 plus a myriad of other connectors, all in a box that's only 36mm thick and sits comfortably on an A4 sheet.
+It is tiny even compared to the competition but still manages to pack an Intel Core i5 with faster graphics and other connectors, all in a box that's only 36mm thick and sits comfortably on an A4 sheet.

 Read the full review: Apple Mac mini

 If you need a solid PC system that is going to work day-in, day-out, then the Dell Optiplex range should get a good chunk of your attention.
 The 3020 (opens in new tab) range is based on a no-nonsense micro-tower system, which comes with Windows 7 Pro 64-bit with a free upgrade to Windows 10 Pro.
 This system has everything you need to get your business up and running, while remaining expandable as you go.

 But this is an entry-level PC system and it won't run heavy apps for graphic design or photo editing.
 Although it supports dual monitor functionality, it lacks in graphic performance and doesn't have an HDMI port to connect to external displays.

 Nonetheless, thanks to its affordable pricing and flexible size formats, the Optiplex 3020 is a fairly efficient computer for small and medium-sized companies.

 The HP Elite Slice for Meeting Rooms (opens in new tab) proves that business desktops don’t have to be big and bulky.
 This simple yet powerful device has a small form factor that makes it slot onto desks or in meeting rooms with ease, and with dual-microphones, HP Noise cancellation and specialist conferencing software, it makes it the perfect device for holding meetings on.